Anni Albers: Career

 In 1925, Fleischmann married Josef Albers, the latter having rapidly become a "Junior Master" at the Bauhaus.
-The school moved to Dessau in 1926, and a new focus on production rather than craft at the Bauhaus prompted Albers to develop many functionally unique textiles combining properties of light reflection, sound absorption, durability, and minimized wrinkling and warping tendencies.
+The school moved to Dessau in 1926, and a new focus on production rather than craft at the Bauhaus prompted Anni Albers to develop many functionally unique textiles combining properties of light reflection, sound absorption, durability, and minimized wrinkling and warping tendencies.
 She had several of her designs published and received contracts for wall hangings.

-For a time, Anni Albers was a student of Paul Klee, and after Walter Gropius left Dessau in 1928 the Albers moved into the teaching quarters next to both the Klees and the Kandinskys.
+For a time, Albers was a student of Paul Klee, and after Walter Gropius left Dessau in 1928 the Alberses moved into the teaching quarters next to both the Klees and the Kandinskys.
 During this time, the Alberses began their lifelong habit of traveling extensively: first through Italy, Spain, and the Canary Islands.
 In 1930, Albers received her Bauhaus diploma for innovative work: her use of a new material, cellophane, to design a sound-absorbing and light-reflecting wallcovering.
 When Gunta Stölzl left the Bauhaus in 1931, Albers took over her role as head of the weaving workshop, making her one of the few women to hold such a senior role at the school.

 The Bauhaus at Dessau was closed in 1932 under pressure from the Nazi party and moved briefly to Berlin, permanently closing a year later in August 1933.
 Albers, who was Jewish, made the move with her husband and the Bauhaus to Berlin, but then fled to North Carolina, where the couple was invited by Philip Johnson to teach at the experimental Black Mountain College, arriving stateside in November 1933.
 Albers served as an assistant professor of art.
-The school was focused on "learning by doing" or "hands on learning."
+The school was focused on "learning by doing" or "hands-on learning."
 In the early 1940s when Albers moved classrooms and the looms were not yet set up, she had her students go outside and find their own weaving materials.
 This was a basic exercise on material and structure.
 Albers regularly experimented with different material in her work and this allowed the students to imagine what it might have been like for the ancient weavers.
 Anni and Josef Albers both taught at Black Mountain until 1949.
 During these years Albers's design work, including weavings, were shown throughout the US.
 She received her US citizenship in 1937.
 In 1940 and 1941, Albers co-curated a traveling exhibition on jewellery from household with one of the Black Mountain students, Alex Reed, that opened in the Willard Gallery in New York City.